anjani-dhrangadhariya/distant-cto/Data/README.md

 ## Availability

 The dataset is available in .txt file format.
+Full dataset could be downloaded from [here](https://pages.github.com/).

 ## File Structure